Staplegun-US/intervals_api/README.md

 Available keys (See in the examples how they're used):

-* *query*   - Query parameters that you wish to pass, typically via GET
+* `query`   - Query parameters that you wish to pass, typically via GET requests
-* *body*    - Data you wish to submit, typically via POST or PUT
+* `body`    - Data you wish to submit, typically via POST or PUT requests
-* *headers* - Request headers you wish to set
+* `headers` - Request headers you wish to set

 [View the HTTParty gem](https://github.com/jnunemaker/httparty) to see more options about formatting your request, and